• Tools

 5. Example Usage

-• Click on the newly added "Get Many Databases" node to open its configuration panel on the right.
+• Click the node to open the configuration panel.

 6. FAQs

-Q: Why am I getting a 401 Unauthorized or 403 Forbidden error?
+Q: Why am I receiving a 401 Unauthorized error?

-A: This typically indicates an issue with your credentials or permissions.
-Please check the following:
+A: This usually indicates an issue with your credentials.

-Q: How do I find the DbId or QuestionId required for other operations?
+Q: How do I find the correct 'Engine' name for the "Add a Database" action?

 7. Official Documentation